MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-case-study.md

 ﻿---
-title: Transition to support - Case study
+title: Case study for transitioning to support
 description: This article provides a case study for how to transition to support at the end of an implementation of Dynamics 365.
 author: taksatoms
 ms.author: tsato